cs3org/OCM-API/IETF-RFC.md

                     web app, for example in the form of a bearer token.
    * Protocol details for `datatx` MAY contain:
      * REQUIRED srcUri (string)
-                    An URI to access the remote resource.
+                    A URI to access the Remote Resource.
 The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.
 Absolute URIs are deprecated.
      * OPTIONAL sharedSecret (string)
-                    An optional secret to be used to access the resource, for example in the form of a bearer token.
+                    An optional secret to be used to access the Resource, for example in the form of a bearer token.
 To prevent leaking it in logs it MUST NOT appear in any URI.
      * OPTIONAL size (integer)